 Temperature has a huge impact on viscosity.
 Viscosity reflects the molecular behavior of your samples (size, shape, interactions, microstructure), and therefore varying temperature during viscosity measurements can be very revealing and provide information about the fluid microstructure.

-Using viscosity measurements to characterize the melting temperature and transition range for multiple DNA concentrations will aid in better understanding DNA structure and stability, which is important for applications that involve the denaturation and renaturation of DNA.
-Analysis of melting transition measurements are crucial to the performance and outcome of molecular biology techniques like mutation scanning, genotyping, sequence matching, PCR, and microarrays.
+Healthy lungs have a mucus layer that is composed of about 1% salt, while the physiological concentration of salt is about 200 mM.
+Addition of salt or excipients to a DNA solution affects the melting transition temperature, which also depends on DNA concentration, ratio of G-C to A-T base pairs, number of base pairs, and arrangement of base pairs along the strand.
+Using viscosity measurements to characterize the melting temperature and transition range for multiple DNA concentrations and ionic conditions will aid in better understanding DNA structure and stability, which is crucial for the survival of living organisms and to the performance and outcome of molecular biology techniques like mutation scanning, genotyping, sequence matching, PCR, and microarrays.

 In the ramp up, there is a monotonic sigmoidal rise in the relative viscosity from 40 to 70 °C. This rise in relative viscosity is likely due to DNA melting (denaturation) caused by dissociation of the hydrogen-bonded base pairs within and at the ends of the DNA strands.
 More dissociated regions of DNA strands contribute to more intermolecular hydrogen bonding that facilitates crosslinking, leading to increase in viscosity.
 For the ramp down from 70 to 40 °C, the relative viscosity decreases as the DNA single strands renature, anneal to form double strands.
 However, the relative viscosity is not recovered, is higher, after one cycle.
 Such hysteresis indicates that the DNA is not renatured/annealed to its original extent.
 This hysteresis can be decreased or eliminated by increasing the rate of heating and/or lowering the rate of cooling.
 Hysteresis behavior of melting curves of high molecular weight DNA in low ionic strength buffer is reported in the literature (Michel, 1974).